Symmetry breaking and ascending in the magnetic kagome metal FeGe: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The $A_6^-$ lattice instability mainly involves in-plane Fe or Ge$^1$ displacements in the kagome layer, leading to the three-fold symmetry breaking.
-The in-plane Fe displacement was revealed in a recent x-ray refinement study, though it is not A$_6^-$-type yet~\cite{Shi_arxiv2023_Annealing}.
+The $A_6^-$ lattice instability mainly involves in-plane Fe or Ge$^1$ displacements in the kagome layer, leading to the threefold symmetry breaking.
+The in-plane Fe displacement was revealed in a recent x-ray refinement study, though it is not an A$_6^-$ type yet~\cite{Shi_arxiv2023_Annealing}.
 The degenerate fundamental $E_{2g}$(Ge$^2$) mode in the nonmagnetic phase splits into two modes below $T_\text{N}$ due to the symmetry breaking.
-However, we do not detect any additional noticeable phonon intensity that are related to the Fe or Ge$^1$ vibration modes in the Raman spectra at room temperature shown in Fig.~\ref{Fig2_AFM}(g).
-We note that x-ray scattering measurement did not detect the dimerization lattice Bragg peak at $(H,~K,~L+0.5)$ ($H, K, L$ are integers) between $T_\text{N}$ and $T_\text{CDW}$~\cite{Miao_arxiv2022_xray,Shi_arxiv2023_Annealing}.
-This might be due to (1) the small amplitude of the in-plane Fe and Ge$^1$ displacements as the monoclinic lattice distortion is close to 0.03\% at room temperature (Fig.~\ref{Fig2_AFM}(e)), (2) the in-plane $A_6^-$ displacements do dot modulate the distance between the layers.
+However, we do not detect any additional noticeable phonon intensity related to the Fe or Ge$^1$ vibration modes in the Raman spectra at room temperature, as shown in Fig.~\ref{Fig_Raman_DFT}(a).
+We note that the x-ray scattering measurement did not detect the dimerization lattice Bragg peak at $(H,~K,~L+0.5)$ ($H, K, L$ are integers) between $T_\text{N}$ and $T_\text{CDW}$~\cite{Miao_arxiv2022_xray,Shi_arxiv2023_Annealing}.
+This finding might be due to the small amplitude of the in-plane Fe and Ge$^1$ displacements, as the monoclinic lattice distortion is close to 0.03\% at room temperature [Fig.~\ref{Fig2_AFM}(g)], or the fact that the in-plane $A_6^-$ displacements do not modulate the distance between the layers.